Lodges in Thyolo: A Food Lover's Guide to Where to Sleep & Eat

 Game Haven Lodge — A Buffer Between City and Country

-The Thyolo House — Italian-Malawian Fusion on Conforzi
+The Thyolo House — Italian-Malawian Fusion in Thyolo

 And then there's The Thyolo House, which is the reason a lot of food-focused travellers now route through this district at all.
-Five rooms, a restaurant, and an Italian-Malawian kitchen run by Flavia Conforzi, an artist whose family has been on the Conforzi Tea Estate for generations.
+Five rooms, a restaurant, and an Italian-Malawian kitchen run by Flavia Conforzi, an artist whose family history is tied to the Conforzi landscape.
 It is, by some distance, the most kitchen-led stay in Thyolo.
 More on that in a moment.

-The Thyolo House occupies a renovated colonial farmhouse on Conforzi Tea Estate, sitting at the boundary where Conforzi meets Satemwa — meaning your morning view is tea in two directions and indigenous forest in the third.
+The Thyolo House occupies a renovated colonial farmhouse on a historic property that was once part of the Conforzi Tea Estate.
+Today it operates as a boutique hotel and restaurant, separate from the surrounding tea farms.
 From the gate to the front door is a slow drive past macadamia avenues and the kind of bougainvillea that looks deliberate but isn't.

 Bougainvillea blooming along the gardens at The Thyolo House